iamsven2005/UrlShorten/README.markdown

 4. `git add .; git commit`
 5. `git push heroku master`
 6. Open the deployed app with `heroku open` (will launch a browser to app on heroku)

+## Todo
+* actually encode the short urls instead of just using id

 ## Authors
 * momozor